 Take in the vista across the red roofs of the city from the unique San Felipe Neri Convent.
 Housing a school, you will need to go there in the afternoon during term time.
-Unprepossessing from the outside, photographers will swoon over the colonial architecture and the great shots of the city.
-This is another place to languish for the afternoon.
-If time permits, don’t forget to pop into the nearby Templo Nuestra Señora de la Merced, where you can climb the bell tower for more relaxation and great views.
+Unprepossessing from the outside, photographers will swoon over the colonial architecture.
+The shots of the city… This is another place to languish for the afternoon.
+If time permits, don’t forget to pop into the nearby Templo Nuestra Señora de la Merced.
+There you can climb the bell tower for more relaxation and great views.

 Walk in the Footsteps of Dinosaurs

-Take a bus or a taxi out to the Parque Cretácico (Cal Orck’o) just outside the city where workmen, quarrying for stone in the early 90s, discovered the perfectly intact footprints of dinosaurs from the cretaceous period.
+Take a bus or a taxi out to the Parque Cretácico (Cal Orck’o) just outside the city.
+Workmen quarrying for stone in the early 90s discovered the perfectly intact footprints of dinosaurs from the Cretaceous period.
 This was their watering hole and their footprints are still clearly visible in the rock face.
-Along with replicas of these giants, there is an informative film in the visitor centre and there are tours right up to the rock face.
+Along with replicas of these giants, there is an informative film in the visitor centre.
+For the total hands-on experience, there are tours right up to the rock face.
 Click here to read more on my visit to this unusual attraction.

 Learn Spanish and Get Involved In Sucre

-With its relaxed, safe atmosphere and colonial charms, Sucre is many travellers’ choice destination to learn Spanish as they journey across South America.
+With its relaxed, safe atmosphere and colonial charms, Sucre is many travellers’ choice destination to learn Spanish.
 Costs are low and there is a whole range of language schools from which to choose.
-For those who want to learn more about the local culture, homestays can be easily arranged and many schools also work with local charitable organizations where students can volunteer.
+For those who want to learn more about the local culture, most schools can arrange homestays.
+Many schools also work with local charitable organisations where students can volunteer.
 Academia Andina offers all the above of the above in a small, family run setting.
 Click here to discover more about learning Spanish in Sucre.

 Visit the Birthplace of Bolivian Independence

 Learn about the role the city played in the Bolivian fight for independence at Casa de la Libertad.
 See where great men sat, oaths were sworn and walk in the footsteps of the legendary Bolivar.
-Sucre, his right hand man, gave his name to the city and this delightful colonial building was the theatre where key moments in the struggle were played out.
-Located in the Main Square, this is a monument that should not be missed, particularly if you wish to understand local pride in the importance of the city, which still claims to be the rightful capital of the country.
+Sucre, his right-hand man, gave his name to the city.
+Key moments in the struggle played out in this very building.
+Located in the Main Square, this monument should not be missed, particularly if you wish to understand local pride in the city.
+After all, they still claim to be the rightful capital of the country.